tobiassafie/portfolio/README.md

 <br>
 Developed an interactive framework for backtesting and visualizing quantitative trading strategies on historical market data.
 Built using **Streamlit**, the tool allows users to configure parameters, visualize trades, and compare multiple strategy performances in real time.
 May be recycled in the future to algorithmically trade **event contracts** using **Kalshi's API**.
 <br>
-_Built independently as a way to familiarize myself with algorithmic trading and ML methods in finance._
+_Built for fun as a way to familiarize myself with algorithmic trading and ML methods in finance._
 <br>
 **Tech:** Python, Pandas, NumPy, Matplotlib, Streamlit, YahooFinance
 <br>